KULL-Centre/papers/2019/IDP-methods-Ahmed-et-al/README.md

-# Analyzing and comparing the radius of gyration and hydrodynamic radius in conformational ensembles of intrinsically disordered proteins
+# Computing, analyzing and comparing the radius of gyration and hydrodynamic radius in conformational ensembles of intrinsically disordered proteins

 This is a Python code to perform calculation of the radius of gyration and hydrodynamic radius from a structual ensemble.
 This code also include a how-to guide to perform BME reweighting and re-generate figures and data in main text.
 Here we use Ensemble 1 from the paper as an exemplar.